Jason Hewlett: Personal life

 Jason Hewlett was born in Salt Lake City, Utah in 1978 to John and Marsha Hewlett.
 Hewlett’s mother, formerly Marsha Redford, is a cousin of actor Robert Redford.
 He is married to Tami Spenst Hewlett and has 4 children.

+Jason Hewlett attended The Waterford School where his singing talent was first discovered by a teacher that heard him out in the school hallway.
+Singing since he was young, Hewlett started the Troubadours, a renowned choir program at Waterford.
+In addition, Hewlett served as the 1997 student body president.

 Hewlett’s Great Grandfather, Lester Franklin Hewlett, was President of the Mormon Tabernacle Choir from 1938–1962, during which time the choir won a Grammy in 1959 for its recording of “The Battle Hymn of The Republic” in the vocal group/chorus category, of which Hewlett’s Great-Grandmother, Margaret Stewart Hewlett was a choir member.